USDA FoodKeeper – Cold Storage Guidelines

 Raspberries or blackberries

 Hey there!
 So, let's talk about expiration dates versus best quality when it comes to Cloudberry.
-Expiration dates on Cloudberry indicate the last day the product is guaranteed to be safe to eat.
+Expiration dates on Cloudberry indicate the last day the product is may be safe if properly stored to eat.
 Past this date, there could be a risk of spoilage or the growth of harmful bacteria, so it's best to toss it.
 On the other hand, the best quality date is more about when the Cloudberry may start to lose its optimal taste and texture.
 It's still safe to eat after this date, but the quality may not be as good as when it was fresher.
 For example, if you have a jar of Cloudberry with an expiration date of June 30 and a best quality date of May 15, you can still consume it after May 15, but it might not taste as flavorful.
 Personally, I would follow the best quality date if the Cloudberry is for enjoyment.
 However, if it's past the expiration date, I'd err on the side of caution and not consume it.

 To determine if cloudberry has gone bad, look for signs of mold, discoloration, or a slimy texture.
 The berry should have a bright color, a fresh fruity smell, and a firm texture.
 If it appears dull, has a musty odor, or feels mushy, it is best to discard it.